-The Westlink Petroleum TERP is to be reviewed annually and amended where necessary to ensure all contact details and information is correct at all times.
+The Westlink Petroleum TERP is to be reviewed annually and amended where necessary to ensure all contact details and information is always correct.

 The Manager OHSE & DG Compliance is responsible for:

 - updating and making amendments to the TERP, - for notifying the Internal Emergency Representatives and External Resources and Contractors (Company Preferred) of any changes or amendments as they occur.